akshaygulabrao/flappybird-monorepo/README.md

 ### Deep Q Learning
 Q-Learning is the value-based policy-free approach to reinforcement learning.
 The agent needs to learn a function $S \times A \rightarrow \mathbb{R}$ that approximates the expected return of each state-action pair.
 Classical approaches for this problem is to use a Q-Table, which stores the value of each state-action pair in a table.

+The problem with Q-Tables is that it is mathematically impossible to represent the value of each state-action pair in a table, if the state space is continuous.
+Even if the state space is discrete, the table is too large to be practical.
+The only solution is to compress the state space so that Q-tables are feasible.[kyokin78. rl-flappybird, Github, 2019](https://github.com/kyokin78/rl-flappybird) utilizes this approach to beat the game.

+[Mnih et al. 2013](https://www.nature.com/articles/nature14236) used convolutional neural networks to compress the state space, and beat Atari games.
+To contend with the dynamics of the environment, they randomly sampled from a replay buffer to decorrelate the samples.
+Then they learned the Q-values of each state-action pair, using temporal difference learning.

+$$Q(s,a,\theta) \leftarrow r + \gamma \max_{a'} Q(s',a',\theta)$$

 ## Related Work